Shopify themes overview

 - The template assigned to the resource being displayed

-- The sections added to the template
+- The sections added to the template or section groups

 - The blocks that each section contains